elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 >     *   Pages are locked in memory and are never swapped out which guarantees that shared memory like SGA remains in RAM
 >     *   Contiguous pages are preallocated and cannot be used for anything else but for System V shared memory (e.g. SGA)
 >     *   Less bookkeeping work for the kernel for that part of virtual memory due to larger page sizes
-> *   HugePages are only useful for applications that are aware of them (i.e., don&#8217;t recommend them as a way to solve all memory issues).
+> *   HugePages are only useful for applications that are aware of them (i.e., don't recommend them as a way to solve all memory issues).
 They are only used for shared memory allocations so be sure not to allocate too many pages.
 By default the size of one HugePage is 2Mb.
 For Oracle systems allocate enough HugePages to hold the entire SGA in memory.
 > *   To enable HugePages use a sysctl setting to define how many pages should be allocated.
 RHEL 4 onwards `vm.nr_hugepages=1024`

 We talked about free a little bit.
 If you are on a 32bit system and you want to find out the LOW and HIGH zone memory usage you can run the following: